How Long Does a Root Canal Take? Average Treatment Times Explained

 It is essential to note that the length of the procedure may also depend on other factors such as

-• the severity of the tooth infection,
+• The severity of the infection

 Points to note before your Root Canal Appointment